-Essentially, a comparison rate is a tool to help consumers identify the true cost of a loan, says finance broker Katie Toole from www.moneytoday.net.au.
+Essentially, a comparison rate is a way to help consumers identify the true cost of a loan, says finance broker Katie Toole from www.moneytoday.net.au.

 “It is a rate that includes both the interest rate and the fees and charges relating to a loan, combined into a single percentage figure,” she explains.